India hands over Dornier maritime surveillance aircraft to Sri Lanka Navy | Law-Order

 - Sri Lanka

-The security of India and Sri Lanka is enhanced by mutual understanding, mutual trust and cooperation, the Indian envoy here said on Monday, as India handed over a Dornier maritime surveillance aircraft to the Island nation's Navy to further boost bilateral defence partnership.
+The security of India and Sri Lanka is enhanced by mutual understanding, mutual trust and cooperation, the Indian envoy here said on Monday, as India handed over a Dornier maritime surveillance aircraft to the Sri Lanka Navy to further boost bilateral defence partnership.

 Sri Lankan President Ranil Wickremesinghe was present at the handover ceremony.